vinirossa/software-engineering/design-patterns.md

 ### State

-Alter an object's behavior when its state changes.
+Alter an object's behavior when its state changes, .

 ### Strategy